Appendix A. Requirements for nosnap Veeam Agent for Linux

 - For a successful bare metal restore, all disks of the Veeam Agent computer you want to restore must be available in the backup.

-System Requirements for veeam-nosnap
+System Requirements for nosnap Veeam Agent for Linux

 If you plan to use the veeam-nosnap package to install Veeam Agent, the protected Linux computer meet requirements listed in the table below.
 To learn about system requirements for Veeam Agent installed using the Veeam kernel module packages, see System Requirements.